-The framework in the rules sets out some principles on how prices should be established, but it is a principle only and essentially up to the parties to interpret and agree.
+The framework in the rules sets out some principles on how prices should be established, but it is a principles based approach only and essentially up to the parties to interpret those principles and negotiate prices accordingly.
 This is discussed further in the next chapter.
 The concept of basing a price on cost is imprecise and does not have a universally accepted interpretation.
-Indeed, in the economic literature, "cost" can be defined a number of different ways.
+Indeed, in the economic literature, "cost" can be defined a number of different ways, such as based on a short run or long run approach.
 This fits with the approach of negotiated services being subject to lighter handed regulation.